kaubin/CS575-900_Assignment3/README.md

    Open a second web browser to http://localhost:3000

-   Using the scond browser, join the recently created chat room: Select Rooms -> List Rooms.
+   Using the second browser, join the recently created chat room: Select Rooms -> List Rooms.
 A list of all available rooms will appear.
 Find the room created earlier.
 Click blue Join button.

    Enter chat messages in each browser, observe the other browser sees the conversation.